-For more great resources from Mark Dever and 9Marks Ministries, visit www.9marks.org
+Find more great resources for church health from Mark Dever and 9Marks Ministries at www.9marks.org